Lust for Life (Lana Del Rey album): Composition

-Lust for Life mixes numerous music styles.
-It was described by Stereogum as "Lana Del Rey’s version of an A-list pop album, with a big budget and big-name contributors."
-Its sound was also described as "new-age folk" by Billboard and "trap pop" by Vulture.
+Lust for Life mixes numerous music styles, garnering the labels "new-age folk" and "glacial trap pop".
+It was described by Stereogum as her "version of an A-list pop album, with a big budget and big-name contributors".
 Rolling Stone defined Lust for Life "her poppiest turn since her debut".
 The record features recurring trap rhythms, classic rock references, "sepia-toned" orchestral backings, and Del Rey singing with a "hip-hop affectation".
 The Daily Telegraph stated that the album "lets a bit of light into the darkness of Del Rey's moody past works," noting that "there's a sense of heightened drama in punchy Phil Spector style sixties back beats and the way the heavy timpani criss-crosses with echoing digital trap beats, all swathed in a gauzy haze of Shangri Las style girl group harmonies."
 The Guardian described the album's sound as "sleek contemporary-sounding soundscapes," and noted "Summer Bummer"'s "eerie production and futuristic melancholy sounding closer to a track from Frank Ocean's Blonde than her usual 50s and 60s enthralled shtick."
 The A.V.
 Club praised its modern simplicity, noting that "its beats are subtle hip-hop twitches or electro-pop swells, with percussion redolent of faraway fireworks booms or mellifluous melodic washes."
-Pitchfork stated that the album "presented alt-pop’s quintessential sad girl as actually—could it be?—happy."
+Pitchfork stated that the album "presented alt-pop's quintessential sad girl as actually—could it be?—happy".

-Promotion
+Promotion and release

+Lust for Lifes title was announced on March 29, 2017, when Del Rey released a trailer for the album, and the album's cover art was released by her on social media on April 11.
+On April 18, in an interview with Courtney Love for Dazed magazine, Del Rey confirmed a collaboration on the album with Canadian singer the Weeknd, called "Lust for Life", and a collaboration with Sean Lennon, "Tomorrow Never Came".
+She claimed to have worked with Swedish producer Max Martin for the title track, and was inspired by the Shangri-Las for the record's sound.
+A collaboration with Stevie Nicks entitled "Beautiful People, Beautiful Problems" was also confirmed to be featured on the album.
+The album was released on July 21.